ojowinter/test/README.md

 ## Credits

-Thanks to
+Thanks

-+ Big Yuuta for licensing the examples of his awesome [book](http://go-book.appspot.com/) for novices under public domain,
++ To Big Yuuta for licensing the examples of his awesome [book](http://go-book.appspot.com/) for novices under public domain.
-+ to the community of
++ To the community of
  [comp.lang.javascript news](http://www.rhinocerus.net/forum/lang-javascript/)
- for solving me some doubts in that language,
+ for solving me some doubts in that language.
-+ to the community of the [Go group](http://groups.google.com/group/golang-nuts),
++ To the community of the [Go group](http://groups.google.com/group/golang-nuts).
-+ and to the creators and maintainers of [Go](http://golang.org/).
++ And to the creators and contributors of [Go](http://golang.org/).

 ## Copyright and licensing